hmuskan/my-portfolio/README.md

 ## Personal Portfolio Website
 This website was made using React.js, and a template from ColorLib was used as a starter.<br>
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). <br>
+Hosted using GitHub Pages at https://hmuskan.github.io/my-portfolio

 ## Running the App
 <ul>